War on terror: Guantanamo Bay detention camp

 The U.S. government set up the Guantanamo Bay detention camp in 2002, a United States military prison located in Guantanamo Bay Naval Base.
 President Bush declared that the Geneva Convention, which protects prisoners of war, would not apply to Taliban and al-Qaeda detainees captured in Afghanistan.
 Since inmates were detained indefinitely without trial and several detainees have allegedly been tortured, this camp is considered to be a major breach of human rights by Amnesty International.
 The detention camp was set up by the U.S. government on Guantanamo Bay since the military base is not legally domestic US territory and thus was a "legal black hole."
 Most prisoners of Guantanamo were eventually freed without ever being charged with any crime, and were transferred to other countries.
-As of July 2021, 40 men remain in the prison and almost three-quarters of them have never been criminally charged.
+By July of 2021, 40 men remain in the prison and almost three-quarters of them have never been criminally charged.
 They're known as "forever prisoners" and are being detained indefinitely.
+As of 2025, 15 detainees remain, with three awaiting transfer, nine who have been charged or convicted of war crimes, and three who are held in indefinite law-of-war detention without facing tribunal charges nor being recommended for release.

 Major terrorist attacks and plots since 9/11

+Following the launch of "war on terror" by the United States, several Islamist militant groups as well as militant individuals have launched attacks against the assets of US-led coalition, including in Western countries where active warfare is not taking place.